abhishek-3/Quantum-Transport-Workflow-for-2D-Material-Based-Gas-Sensors/README.md

-# MXene Transport Calculations — TranSIESTA/TBtrans 4.1-b4
+# Transport Calculations — TranSIESTA/TBtrans 4.1-b4

 A complete, reusable workflow for computing quantum transport properties of 2D MXene systems using SIESTA, TranSIESTA, and TBtrans, with